 To keep your skin looking and feeling its best, it’s important to understand the symptoms and best treatments for your specific condition.
 Actinic keratosis and seborrheic keratosis are two skin conditions that may be confused due to their similar names, but they’re actually very different.
-In this blog, Dr. Calvin Williams of U.S. Dermatology Partners in Keller, TX., walks through the differences between actinic and seborrheic keratoses.
+In this blog, we’ll walk you through the differences between actinic and seborrheic keratoses.

 What is Keratosis?